-In addition to any other penalty, if an official receives a contribution above the contribution limits, the official shall not be permitted "to make, participate in making or in any way attempt to use their official position to influence a governmental decision in which the contributor has a financial interest."
-[OMC §3.12.330] This language is borrowed from the California Political Reform Act's provisions on financial conflict of interest.
+In addition to any other penalty, if an official receives a contribution above the contribution limits, the official shall not be permitted "to make, participate in making or in any way attempt to use their official position to influence a governmental decision in which the contributor has a financial interest" [OMC §3.12.330].
+This language is borrowed from the California Political Reform Act's provisions on financial conflict of interest.
 The significant difference is that OCRA prohibits an official from participating in any decision affecting the contributor's financial interests, while state law restricts participation only if the official's financial interests are at stake.

-APPENDIX I: CAMPAIGN CONTRIBUTION AND VOLUNTARY CAMPAIGN SPENDING LIMITS
+APPENDIX I: CONTRIBUTION AND VOLUNTARY SPENDING LIMITS

-CITY OF OAKLAND CAMPAIGN CONTRIBUTION AND VOLUNTARY CAMPAIGN SPENDING LIMITS PER THE OAKLAND CAMPAIGN REFORM ACT 2020
+CITY OF OAKLAND CAMPAIGN CONTRIBUTION AND EXPENDITURE LIMITS PER THE OAKLAND CAMPAIGN REFORM ACT 2022

-LIMITATIONS ON CONTRIBUTIONS FROM PERSONS (§3.12.050)
+LIMITATIONS ON CONTRIBUTIONS FROM PERSONS, BUSINESSES, AND OTHER ORGANIZATIONS (§3.12.050)

-For candidates who DO NOT agree to limit campaign spending (3.12.050(A)) \$200 For candidates who agree to limit campaign spending (3.12.050(B)) \$900
+For candidates who do not adopt the expenditure ceilings (3.12.050(A)) \$200 For candidates who adopt the expenditure ceilings (3.12.050(B)) \$900